nikouu/ASP.NET-Core-Large-File-Upload-Examples/README.md

 ![](images/memorysnapshot1.jpg)

 ### Scenario 3: `MultipartReader`
 Originally I misunderstood how `multipart/form-data` worked, thinking there was magic splitting up the large binary in the form.
 But no, it splits up each discrete chunk of data into their own blocks.
-I.e. my large file did not get splut into smaller bits, it itself was one large bit.
+I.e. my large file did not get spluit into smaller bits, it was one large bit.

 And to check, the data looks to be holding up in one large byte array: